0fie/Maika/docs/README.md

 #### Even the simplest of NixOS systems needs some docs.

-These dotfiles will eventually become over-engineered and unnecessarily complex like others'.
+These configurations will eventually become sophisticated and complex like others'.
 I'm writing these "docs/notes" so that I can revisit them when I forget something.

 ##### This is what I currently have: